 From their mountain prisons sprouted the four rivers of China, the Yellow River (黄河 Huáng Hé), the Yangtze (长江 Cháng Jiāng), the Pearl River (珠江 Zhū Jiāng), and the Amur River (黑龙江 Hēilóng Jiāng).

 Because of the multitude of positive traits associated with the dragon zodiac sign, many Chinese parents are eager to have their children be born in a Year of the Dragon.
 Some young couples will intentionally wait for a dragon year to try to have their babies.
 This has repeatedly caused minor baby booms during dragon years in China as well as in countries with sizable Chinese diasporas.

-Tragically, this marked increase in births has meant that dragon years are also associated with a decrease in hospital capacity, which can result in higher infant mortality rates.
+Tragically, this increase in births means that dragon years see decreases in hospital capacity, which can result in higher infant mortality rates.

 Tips for dragons

 If you happen to have been born in a Year of the Dragon, traditional Chinese knowledge offers you a variety of ways to insulate yourself from the unpredictable whims of the universe.